 Where Are We Now?
 Upon returning to campus in mid-February, the group pledged to meet biweekly until it developed all student learning outcomes for the four categories of learning in the four phases.
 Four small groups were formed to develop student learning outcomes (SLOs) for each of the four phases.
 When the small groups reported back to the entire group, we discovered there were overlapping and duplicate SLOs.
 At that time, we decided to change our strategy and have small groups assigned to each category of learning.
 This resulted in a congruent and sequential set of 98 SLOs.

 A group prepared a report to the Undergraduate Council in early June 2005.
 The report included a recommendation for an advising vision, mission, goals and objectives and student learning outcomes from the freshman to senior years.
 The Undergraduate Council and the University Provost appreciated the group’s diligent work on the project and has decided to start implementation of the SLOs outlined in the Acculturation phase.
 Currently, a group is working with the University’s Delphi Center for Teaching and Learning in the development of 14 on-line modules that will include the SLOs recommended by the advisors’ group.

 Thanks to the faculty of the NACADA institutes, the support of the U of L administration, and the dedication and work ethic of our 19-member advisors’ group, we are well on our way in implementing a university-wide academic advising program at the University of Louisville.

 University of Louisville

-Cite this article using APA style as: Trump, S. & Spence J. (2005, December) Attendance at the NACADA Academic Advising Administrators' Institute (AI) and Assessment of Academic Advising Institute (AS) produced results.
-Academic Advising Today, 28(4).
-Retrieved from [insert url here]
+Cite this article using APA style as: Trump, S. & Spence J. (2005, December).
+Attendance at the NACADA Academic Advising Administrators' Institute (AI) and Assessment of Academic Advising Institute (AS) produced results.
+Academic Advising Today, 28(4). [insert url here]